-4 3.2.5 PHOTONS
+3.2.5 PHOTONS

-- The photons are crucial for the jet energy resolution, the $H\to\gamma\gamma$ branching ratio measurements, radiative processes and the physics with τ final states.
-Figure 3.5 shows the - energy and polar angle distributions for the inclusive photons, and the initial-state radia- - tion (ISR) photons in Figure 3.6, from these benchmark physics processes at the CEPC - Higgs factory operation.

-As for the photon reconstruction, we request a photon identification efficiency higher than 99% and a misidentification rate smaller than 5%, for unconverted, isolated photons with energy higher than 1 GeV.
+- Photons are crucial for the jet energy resolution, the $H \to \gamma \gamma$ measurements, radiative processes and the physics with $\tau$ final states.
+Figure 3.5 shows the energy and polar angle distributions for the inclusive photons, from these benchmark physics processes at the CEPC Higgs factory operation. - As for the photon reconstruction, we request a photon identification efficiency higher than 99% and a misidentification rate smaller than 5%, for unconverted, isolated photons with energy higher than 1 GeV.
 To observe at least 50% of diphoton resonances with a pair of unconverted photons, the material budget in front of the calorimeter should be less than $0.35X_0$ averaged over all solid angle.
-To identify the τ leptons with different decay modes, the photons should be identified from the π^0 with an efficiency and purity higher than 95% from the $Z \to \tau^+\tau^-$ event sample at CEPC Z factory operation.
-To fully exploit the hadronic decays of the Z,W, and Higgs bosons, the requirements on the jet energy resolution, described in the next section, impose a photon energy resolution requirement of better than $20\%/\sqrt{E} \oplus 1\%$.
+To identify the $\tau$ leptons with different decay modes, the photons should be identified from the $\pi^0$ with an efficiency and purity higher than 95% from the $Z \to \tau^+\tau^-$ event sample at CEPC Z factory operation.
+To fully exploit the hadronic decays of the Z,W, and Higgs bosons, the requirements on the jet energy resolution, described in the next section, impose a photon energy resolution requirement of better than $20\%/\sqrt{E} \oplus 1\%$ .
 This photon energy resolution requirement for jets is sufficient to meet the needs of the measurement of the Higgs boson coupling to photons at CEPC due to the low background environment for the diphoton final state.
 Further evaluation of photon energy resolution requirements for radiative processes need to be carefully studied.